State's new coronavirus deaths spike to 245; cases rise 5,446

+Florida's new coronavirus deaths surged to near-record 245 that tied for first in the nation with Texas, rising past 7,400 total as cases were up 5,446 and neared 500,000 in all, the Florida Department of Health announced Tuesday.

-Florida's newly reported coronavirus deaths surged after a two-day lull, a near-record 245, rising past 7,400 as cases increased by 5,446, the daily positive moved up to 14.17 percent and daily tests were a two-week low after state sites were closed over four days.
+Also, the daily positive moved up to 14.17 percent and daily tests were a two-week low of 56,533, compared with a two-week high of 120,671 on July 24, after state sites were closed over four days.

 The death record of 257 was set last Friday.